luxonis/luxonis-ml/CONTRIBUTING.md

 ## Pre-commit Hooks

-We use a pre-commit hooks to ensure code quality and consistency:
+We use pre-commit hooks to ensure code quality and consistency:

 1. Install pre-commit (see [pre-commit.com](https://pre-commit.com/#install)).
 1. Clone the repository and run `pre-commit install` in the root directory.